The Role of Spiritual, Moral and Organizational Intelligence on Intention to Job Leaving of School Principals

 VANCOUVER

+.
 The Role of Spiritual, Moral and Organizational Intelligence on Intention to Job Leaving of School Principals.
-Social Psychology Research, 2016; 6(22): e62981.
+Social Psychology Research.
+2016;6(22):e62981 (In Persian).